0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 ## *Escalate!*

 Let's escalate our privileges.
-First, switch to user jboss with above credentials;
+First, switch to user *jboss*;
 Then, type `sudo -l` to see what he can run as sudo

 > Matching Defaults entries for jboss on thm-java-deserial: